 What is an enabler?

+Walking the line between empowering and enabling is trying.
+According to a study published in 2013 by Lander, Howsare, and Byrne, “enabling means to accommodate the addicted individual in order to protect them from facing the full consequences of their drug use.”
 Are you letting an addict live with you because you’re worried they’ll end up on the street, or even worse, dead?
-Then chances are that you are an enabler, which means that while you care, you are contributing to keeping their addiction alive.
+Then chances are you are an enabler.
+As a result, while you care, you are contributing to keeping their addiction alive.

 Questions to Ask